GoogleCloudPlatform/cloud-code-samples/golang/go-guestbook/.readmes/intellij/README.md

 4. You can now run the selected module by deploying it to [minikube](#run-the-app-on-minikube) or [GKE](#deploy-app-to-gke).

-You can see how the Guestbook frontend module is defined by checking out the frontend's [skaffold.yaml](../../src/frontend/skaffold.yaml) file.
+You can see how the Guestbook modules are defined by checking out the frontend's [skaffold.yaml](../../src/frontend/skaffold.yaml) and the backend's [skaffold.yaml](../../src/backend/skaffold.yaml).

 For more info on how to use Skaffold modules, see the [Skaffold documentation](https://skaffold.dev/docs/design/config/#multiple-configuration-support).